 Introduction

-The event aims to create an occasion for dialogue amongst Armenian civil society representatives, the Armenian government and the EU Institutions.
-The discussion will focus on how existing policy instruments and platforms, including the EU’s Eastern Partnership policy, can provide impetus to Armenia’s European aspirations as well as explore the vital role of civil society within these processes.
+The event aimed to create an occasion for dialogue amongst Armenian civil society representatives, the Armenian government and the EU Institutions.
+The discussion focused on how existing policy instruments and platforms, including the EU’s Eastern Partnership policy, could provide impetus to Armenia’s European aspirations as well as explore the vital role of civil society within these processes.

 Strengthening EU-Armenia relations amid an unstable geopolitical situation